Deepshift/DeepCreamPy/docs/INSTALLATION.md

 Binary only available for Windows 64-bit.

 ## Run Code Yourself
-If you want to run the code yourself, you can clone this repo and download the model from https://drive.google.com/open?id=1Nzh2KAUO_rYPu2vDM_YP1EgbWtjI2hRX.
+If you want to run the code yourself, you can clone this repo and download the model from https://drive.google.com/open?id=1YbN0iPS-RDJaCyyaBRJon-tMsFgrUNSH.
 Unzip the file into the /models/ folder.

 ### Dependencies (for running the code yourself)
 - Python 3.6.7
-- TensorFlow 1.12
+- TensorFlow 1.14
 - Keras 2.2.4
 - Pillow
+- Scipy
-- h5py
+- OpenCV

 No GPU required!
 Tested on Ubuntu 16.04 and Windows.
 Tensorflow on Windows is compatible with Python 3 and not Python 2.
 Tensorflow is not compatible with Python 3.7.